-- 11. Fasten the water detection switch lead with the holder. - 12.
-Install the top cowling. - 13.
+- 11. Connect the water detection switch coupler securely until a click is heard. - Install the top cowling. - 13.
 Turn the main switch to the "ON" (on) position and check that the water separator-alert indicator remains off and the buzzer does not sound.
 If the water separator-alert indicator blinks or the buzzer sounds, have your Yamaha dealer check the outboard motor.
 NOTICE: Although the buzzer will stop when the engine is started and the remote control lever is moved to the forward or reverse position, do not use the outboard motor.
 Otherwise, serious engine damage could occur.
-[ECM02391]
+[ECMO2291]